hellodvh/ion-inventory-web-app/README.md

 Bootstrap 5 was used for the html and csss of this project.
 For the colours of the UI I opted to make use of darkmode aesthetic with bright teal and orange for the primary and secondary colours to make the aesthetic visually eye catching and noticable on the black and grey backgrounds.
 White was used for the body text aswell as for the different materials, parts and vehicle images.
 The CSS Style guide linked in the projected provides the Bootstrap CSS needed to style the various elements.

 For the backend the web app makes use of a MySQL Database with tables for the materials, parts, vehicles and tickets.
 C#, ASP.net Core and MVC Architecture pattern is used to generate the frontend and structure the logic and business needs of the project.

+These are the outcomes of the course work and brief for the term :

+ - [x] Implement a ASP.NET based project
+ - [x] Implement a web application with C#
+ - [x] Create complex data structures with inheritance and polymorphism
+ - [x] Create and manage a SQL Database with queries
+ - [x] Implement a user driven front end design
+ - [x] Show consistent and effective version control
+ - [x] Professionally present final work
+ - [x] Conduct and implement research on subject matter
+ - [x] Implement a data driven UI

 </br>